deco3500-2017/assigned-null/README.md

 **Study mates** is a simple solution to find other people to meet and study with, whether it be another individual or a group.
+The idea was initially conceived as a way for students to create groups on the go.
+Allowing students to set a group to their phones location and alerting potential study mates.
+However, we later had to add scheduling functionality to the prototype.
+This was because the majority of users tested preferred the option of signing up to joing a future group, rather then setting up a group ASAP.
 ### **Contributors** <br />

 Name | Student Number | Github Username | Course